 The appointed Environmental Assessment Practitioner must provide the appropriate diverse skills and expertise necessary to undertake the EIA within the required time constraints.
-The EAP is required to liaise closely with the Professional Service Provider (PSP) appointed for the technical feasibility study investigation to ensure full alignment of the investigations between the two teams.
-To this end, a Provisional Sum is included in this ToR for technical support by the feasibility study consultant whose contract ended in June 2021.
+The EAP is required to liaise closely with the engineering firm that was appointed for the technical feasibility study investigations to ensure seamless alignment of the environmental and technical investigations.
+To this end, bidders are required to price for Technical Support in the Financial Proposal.

 The EAP will be appointed by DWS to carry out all the necessary work as described in the Scope of Services to facilitate the successful environmental authorisation of the project.
 The project comprises three components (schemes), and a separate Environmental Authorisation is required for each.
-This requires the EAP to submit three applications in one EIA Study for the Proposed Bulk Conveyance Infrastructure from the raised Clanwilliam Dam.
+This requires the EAP to submit three applications in one EIA Study for the Proposed Bulk Conveyance Infrastructure from the Raised Clanwilliam Dam.